-Cardiovascular disease and TAE (epicardial adipose tissue) in seropositive patients
+Cardiovascular disease and APC (epicardial adipose tissue) in seropositive patients

-The heart is a large muscle that helps move blood around the body.
-Despite its important pumping action, the heart is not simply a muscle; about 20% of this body consists of a fatty layer called TAE (epicardial adipose tissue).
-This layer acts as a source of energy for the heart because it is high in saturated fat.
-Many fatty tissues can release hormones called adipokines that affect the health of the arteries and other parts of the cardiovascular system, and the researchers believe that the APR can produce such hormones.
+The heart is a large muscle that helps to move blood around the body.
+Despite its important pumping action, the heart is not simply a muscle; about 20% of this organ consists of a fatty layer called TAE (epicardial adipose tissue).
+This layer acts as a source of energy for the heart as it is high in saturated fat.
+Many adipose tissues can release hormones, called adipokines, that affect the health of arteries and other parts of the cardiovascular system, and researchers believe that SAD can produce such hormones.

 Affecting heart health

-In studies of HIV-negative patients, the researchers found evidence of inflammation in the TAE in patients with coronary artery disease.
-Moreover, these persons TAE containing immune cells such as macrophages and T cells in TAE obese people produces chemical signals that produce inflammation in other cells.
+In studies with HIV-negative patients, the researchers found evidence of inflammation in SAD in patients with coronary artery disease.
+In addition, in these people, APT contained cells of the immune system, such as macrophages and T cells.
+APR in obese people produces chemical signals that produce inflammation in other cells.

-Researchers do not know precisely how the APR plays a role in heart disease, but they suspect that excess TAE can affect the functioning of the heart muscles eum increase in inflammation in the blood vessels of the heart.
+Researchers do not know precisely how APR plays a role in heart disease, but they suspect that excess APR can affect cardiac muscle function and an increase in inflammation in the blood vessels of the heart.

-The researchers made the following discoveries about APR.
+The researchers made the following findings about SAD.

-The volume of TAE is related to the fat deposits in the abdomen bottom (visceral fat) and often settles around abdominal vital organs such as the liver ...
+The volume of APT is related to the fat that deposits in the abdomen (visceral fat) and is often deposited around vital organs of the abdomen, such as the liver ...

-Excess TAE has been associated also to abnormal blood sugar levels and a decrease in tissue sensitivity to insulin, both diabetes precursors and thickening of the arteries.
+The excess of SAD has also been associated with abnormal blood sugar levels and a decrease in peripheral insulin sensitivity, both precursors of diabetes and thickening of the arteries.

-The disruption of the heart's electrical activity have also been linked to excess TAE.
+The disturbances of the electrical activity of the heart have also been associated with the excess of SAD.

-Given the interest the TAE and cardiovascular disease in HIV-negative patients, the researchers turned to the TAE study in HIV-positive patients.
+Given the interest in APR and cardiovascular disease in HIV-negative patients, the researchers turned to the study of SAD in seropositive patients.

-With repeated CT scans high-resolution chest, a team of research in Modena, Italy, were measured TAE changes over a period of 18 months, more than 200 voluntary HIV positive patients were taking antiretroviral therapy (Therapy antiretroviral).
+With repeated high-resolution computed tomography scans of the chest, a research team in Modena, Italy, measured changes in APR over a period of 18 months in more than 200 seropositive volunteers who were on ART Antiretroviral).

 During the study, the researchers also measured the level of calcium that was deposited in the arteries.
-The calcium, which comes from dead cells and cell debris that accumulates along the vessels because of inflammation, form sticky deposits called "plates".
+Calcium, which comes from dead cells and cell debris that accumulate along the vessels because of inflammation, form sticky deposits called "plaques."

-Italian researchers found that, overall, men tended to have larger increments TAE towards women.
-The increased volume of TAE was associated with increased calcium deposits in arteries.
-Researchers believe that part of the reason for the excess TAE and calcium deposits in some participants may be due to abnormal stimulation of the immune system by chronic HIV infection.
+The Italian researchers found that, in general, men tended to have higher increases in SAD compared to women.
+The increase in APR volume was associated with increased calcium deposits in the arteries.
+Researchers believe that part of the reason for the excess of SAD and calcium deposits in some participants may be due to abnormal stimulation of the immune system by chronic HIV infection.

-Researchers recruited participants from January 240 2005 2011 and June.
-All were adults and antiretroviral therapy during the 18 previous months.
-None of them had a heart attack, stroke or peripheral vascular disease, and, moreover, none of them had undergone elective heart surgery or emergency.
+The researchers recruited 240 participants between January of 2005 and June of 2011.
+All were adults and on antiretroviral therapy during the previous 18 months.
+None of them had a heart attack, stroke or peripheral vascular disease and, on the other hand, none of them had undergone elective or urgent cardiovascular surgery.

-Upon entering the study, the average "profile" of the participants were as follows:
+Upon entering the study, the "average profile" of the participants was as follows:

 - 68% Of men, 32% of women